3 Spanish Class Easter Activities to Power Through Spring Fever

 Teaching About the Importance of Easter Celebrations in the Spanish-speaking World

-Of course you know that Spanish-speaking countries are largely Catholic, but did you know just how Catholic?
+You might know that Spanish-speaking countries are largely Catholic, but did you know just how Catholic?
 In Paraguay, a whopping 88 percent of the population identifies as Roman Catholic, and in Ecuador it’s 81 percent.
 (By comparison, only about 20 percent of Americans identify themselves as Catholic.)

 In these countries, celebrating Easter is more important than Christmas, as belief in Christ’s resurrection is the cornerstone of the Christian faith.
 Though talking about Easter in school is par for the course in more heavily-Christian countries like Bolivia, teaching about Easter in the U.S. may require a more careful approach.